MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab3_Dynamics_365_Field_Service.md

 3. On the **Command Bar**, select the **Convert to Work Order** button.

-4. After the work order creation has completed, click the **OK** button on the pop-up screen to view the Work Order details.
+4. After the work order creation has completed, select the **OK** button on the pop-up screen to view the Work Order details.